The Council and its Members have a central role in several other civic duties, activities and events in the town, these are:

 Acting as the agents of Devon County Council, the Town Council took on the task of managing the bookings for Bedford Square from 4th January 2000.

 The Civic Service

 The Civic Service is held between September-November each year.
 Last year the Civic Service was held on Sunday 24th September 2017 in St Eustachius' Church, followed by a reception in the Town Hall.
-This year's Civic Service date will be posted as soon as the date has been confirmed.
+This year's Civic Service will be held on Sunday, 23rd September 2018.